bmedeiros2001/bmedeiros2001/README.md

 - 📈 I have a B.S. in Business Administration with a concentration in Finance and Economics from Babson College (Class of 2023).
 - 📫 How to reach me: bmedeiros@uchicago.edu

+## Portfolio
+Have a look at my portfolio! (https://bmedeiros2001.github.io/Portfolio/)

 ## Connect with me

 [<img align="left" alt="LinkedIn" width="35px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" />](https://linkedin.com/in/bmedeiros2001)